freitaucher/reinforcement_learning/README.md

 ##

 Note, there are closed regions which do not possess exit.
 If the mover pops there and follows the q-table, it will move there forever, i.e. will get "arrested".
 Just to avoid such arrests, the episode is cancelled after maximal reasonable number of moves.
 In this case it is  $20\times 20=400$.
+If this happens in the training regime, due to `random_step_prob > 0` some random move will place mover in a danger region and the episode will finish earlier.